xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-08-11.md

 *Eva:* @evawxiao
 - [ ] schedule meeting with Rock and Lucio and staff (4PM and after)
 - [x] sign XinFab up for a stand at the Shanghai Maker Carnival
+- [ ] talk to Simona & Lucio about meeting with Jing An official for sponsorship $$

 *Danny:* @Dannykuo
 - [x] weibo/facebook page